zhihui-dhc/aib-website/content/en-US/blog/announcement-6-2-2017.md

 Dear backers and long term supporters,

-Although February 28th was the most recently cited launch date for our Atom token sale fundraising event, after careful consideration we've decided to push this event back a bit further.
+Although February 28th was the most recently cited launch date for our Cosmos fundraising event, after careful consideration we've decided to push this event back a bit further.
 For the time being, _no new date_ has been set, but we are hopeful that we are delayed by less than a single month.
-Here is
+Here is why:
-why:

 1. After communicating with many of our most committed funders, we have decided to accept both Ether (ETH) and Bitcoin (BTC).
 This is a trickier matter than